-When you select Dual Sweep, the instrument sweeps from start to stop, then from stop to start.
-When you clear Dual Sweep, the instrument sweeps from start to stop only.
+When you enable Dual Sweep, the instrument sweeps from start to stop, then from stop to start.
+When you disable Dual Sweep, the instrument sweeps from start to stop only.

-The amplitude, base, and dc sweeps have an option for Dual Sweep.
+The amplitude, base, and DC sweeps have an option for Dual Sweep.
 The figure below shows the difference between a single pulse sweep and a dual pulse sweep.
-This figure illustrates a linear voltage sweep; 0 V to 4 V in 1 V steps.
+This following figure illustrates a linear voltage sweep that sweeps from 0 V to 4 V in 1 V steps.